Yufei-Z/apply-NLP-in-Chinese-Stocks-Prediction/README.md

  4. to be continoued

 ## Method 2: transfer learning
+use ernie model provided by baidu two directions now:
+ 1. use dataset provided by baidu and may financial dataset.
+ 2. use my financial dataset only.
 ## work in the future...
  1. analyze the earning call scripts, making use of knowledge in behaviour finance.